MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

     manifestAbstract.Entities.Add(personEntity);

-1. Follow the same code path to create another entity.
+Follow the same code path to create another new entity.

-1. Create an entity that extends from the public standards, create a relationship from it to a net new entity, and add the entity to the manifest.
+1. Next is to create an entity that extends from the public standards, create a relationship from it to a net new entity, and add the entity to the manifest.

-    ```csharp
     // Create an entity which extends "Account" from the standard, it contains everything that "Account" has

-    var extendedStandardAccountEntity =
+    var extendedStandardAccountEntity = cdmCorpus.MakeObject<CdmEntityDefinition>(CdmObjectType.EntityDef, ExtendedStandardAccount, false);
-    cdmCorpus.MakeObject\<CdmEntityDefinition\>(CdmObjectType.EntityDef,
-    ExtendedStandardAccount, false);

     // This function with 'true' will make a simple reference to the base

-    extendedStandardAccountEntity.ExtendsEntity =
+    extendedStandardAccountEntity.ExtendsEntity = cdmCorpus.MakeObject<CdmEntityReference>(CdmObjectType.EntityRef, "Account",
-    cdmCorpus.MakeObject\<CdmEntityReference\>(CdmObjectType.EntityRef, "Account",
     true);

 1. Follow the code in the sample to fully define the extended entity similar